 |High School:||Brophy Prep HS|

 2015 —Returning to action only nine months after suffering a knee injury, struggled to regain the proficiency he enjoyed as a freshman with varied results . . .
 Stepped onto the field in 12 of 13 games, catching nine passes for 94 yards while averaging 10.4 yards per grab . . .
 The academic all-conference honorable mention selection caught passes in five games, including three catches for 28 yards in his second game back vs. Georgia State before returning the following week to grab two receptions for 13 yards against Utah . . .
 Also nabbed two grabs for a season-high 30 yards in the win over California before being held without a catch in his final three regular-season appearance . . .
-Stepped onto the field for the first time of the year at Michigan State yet was held without a catch for the first time as a collegian while positioning himself from the line of scrimmage . . .
+Made his season debut at Michigan State yet was held without a catch for the first time as a collegian while positioning himself from the line of scrimmage . . .
 2016 spring football practice participation consisted primarily in an advisory role as athletics preparations centered around the U.S. Olympic track & field trials . . .
-Returning to the track following a year's absence, bettered the 60-meter hurdles school record on three occassions during the 2016 indoor season, highlighted by 7.56 to win the NCAA indoor championships . . .
-Contributed 27.5 points to the team's 2016 conference championship efforts to be selected as the men's Athlete of the Meet after claiming individual titles in the 200 meters and 110 hurdles . . .
+Returning to the track following a year's absence, bettered the 60-meter hurdles school record on three occasions during the 2016 indoor season, highlighted by 7.56 to win the NCAA indoor championships . . .
+The two-time outdoor NCAA hurdles champion contributed 27.5 points to the team's 2016 conference championship efforts to be selected as the men's Athlete of the Meet after claiming individual titles in the 200 meters and 110 hurdles . . .
 Also was honored as Pac-12 Men's Track Athlete of the Year.

 2014 — Performed like a seasoned veteran, pacing the Ducks in receiving yards (440) and yards per catch (19.1 avg.) through the first seven games of the season while tying for third in scoring (36 points) . . .
 Finished the year leading the team in touchdown catches (7) and ranking second in receiving yards (684) despite virtually missing the final two games of the year after injured on the opening kickoff of the Rose Bowl . . .
 Was on the receiving end of the Ducks’ longest pass-catch of the campaign with his 80-yard grab at Washington State . . .
 Led Oregon in receiving on two occasions while eclipsing the 100-yard plateau against Washington State (142) and Michigan State (110) . . .
 After catching one pass for 5 yards in his collegiate debut vs. South Dakota, he proceeded to account for scoring grabs in each of his next four appearances, including a touchdown reception of 70 yards against the Spartans . . .Snapped a seven-game scoring drought with a 4-yard TD catch in the conference championship game vs. Arizona . . .
 Thirty-one of his 41 catches resulted in first downs or touchdowns, including all five grabs in the regular-season meeting vs. Arizona . . .
 Also utilized as a kick returner in four games, accumulating 99 yards at California and 69 yards vs. Michigan State while pacing the team with a 26.1-yard average on only eight returns . . .
 Also picked up 21 yards on his lone carry of the year vs. Colorado . . .
 Awarded honorable mention academic all-conference honors following the end of the regular season . . .
 Red-shirted the 2015 track & field season while recovering from football injury.